Do you want to stop buying stuff?

 - Dying my Hair – I’ve given up having my hair professionally colored every 3 months or so at the cost of over $150 each time.

 - Haircuts – Instead of getting my hair trimmed every couple of months, I now get my hair cut twice a year.
 Warning, you need the right hairstyle to exercise this option.
-A Long simple layered cut will work well, pixie cut or anything fussy, not so much.
+A Long simple layered cut will work well, a pixie cut, or anything fussy or needing regular upkeep, not so much.

 - Pedicures & Manicures– I have an Amope Pedi-Perfect that I love, I started doing my pedicures myself at home now.
 Manicures at home are easy and cheap, even easier I only wear clear nail polish on my fingernails.